EtchUK/Etch.OrchardCore.Workflows/README.md

 #### Ignored

 Allows the user to specify fields which should not be added to the `Output`. e.g.: form validation token.

+### Template Email

+Send an email using a pre-defined template for the layout of the email.
+Content editors can focus on the body of the email instead of having to move around large chunks of HTML.
+To get this to work, the template must use `{{ Body }}` to signify where the body content should be inserted within the template.